 Sometimes, but as we mentioned before, the majority of babies born at this age will need some breathing assistance, to begin with.

-This range anywhere from the first day or two to a week or two.
+This ranges anywhere from the first day or two to a week or two.

 It’s also common for babies born at 33 weeks to experience some feeding difficulties, and they may be slow to gain weight.